How Astrocyte works

 Providers (pluggable backends)

-- VectorStore — semantic search (pgvector, Qdrant, Elasticsearch)
+- VectorStore — semantic search (pgvector, Qdrant)

 - DocumentStore — full-text / keyword search (Elasticsearch, BM25)